Case

 Yes, we can fund home automation supports that meet the NDIS funding criteria.

-• relate to your disability
+• related to your disability

-• are value for money compared with alternatives
+• value for money compared with alternatives

 Why would we fund this?